Jacksonville Restraining Order Lawyer

 What a Restraining Order Can Do For You

 A Florida injunction for protection is one of the most powerful legal tools available to protect yourself and your children from harm, harassment, and contact by a threatening individual.
-Unlike a simple no-contact order issued as part of a criminal case, an injunction provides comprehensive civil relief that addresses your immediate safety, housing, financial needs, and parental rights — all in a single court order.
-Under F.S. § 741.30 and F.S. § 784.046, the judge has broad discretion to craft protective provisions tailored to your specific circumstances, and every provision is enforceable by law enforcement with criminal penalties for violations.
-[1] In my experience representing Jacksonville families, the most effective injunctions combine multiple forms of relief to create a complete safety plan.
-The court can order:
+Unlike a simple no-contact order issued as part of a criminal case, an injunction provides comprehensive civil relief that addresses your immediate safety, housing, financial needs, and parental rights, all in a single court order.

-• No-contact order: The respondent cannot contact you by any means — in person, by phone, text, email, social media, or through third parties
+• No-contact order: The respondent cannot contact you by any means, in person, by phone, text, email, social media, or through third parties

 • Stay-away order: The respondent must stay a specified distance from your home, workplace, school, and other locations you frequent